sunilchandra007/my-api-playground/API Security/README.md

-# Application type
+## Application Types

-## Public applications
+### Public Applications
-- cannot hold credentials securely.
+Public applications **cannot securely store long‑term credentials (such as client secrets)** because the runtime environment is controlled by the end user or is otherwise untrusted.

+As a result, **any embedded secret would be exposed**.

+**Examples:**
+- Native desktop applications
+- Mobile applications using **Authorization Code Flow with PKCE**
+- JavaScript‑based client‑side web applications (Single‑Page Applications)

+**Characteristics:**
-- example
+- No client secret
-  - native desktop application, mobile application that uses *Authorization Code* Flow with *PKCE*
-  - JavaScript-based client-side web application (such as a single-page app)
+- Authenticates the *user*, not the application itself

+---

-## Confidential applications
+### Confidential Applications
-- can hold credentials in a secure way without exposing them to unauthorized parties.
-- require a trusted backend server to store the secret(s).
-- example
+Confidential applications **can securely store credentials** without exposing them to unauthorized parties, because they run in a trusted environment (for example, a backend server).

+They **require a trusted backend** to protect secrets or private keys.

+**Examples:**
-  - web application with a secure backend that uses the *Authorization Code* Flow
+- Web applications with a secure backend using **Authorization Code Flow with PKCE**
+- Machine‑to‑Machine (M2M) applications using
-  - machine-to-machine (M2M) application that uses the *Client Credentials* Flow ( client id + client secret)
+  - Client Credentials Flow (Client ID + client secret)
+  - Private key JWT (strongly recommended for high‑security scenarios)
+  - mTLS (advanced/regulated environments including B2B scenarios)

 # Authentication vs Authorisation